World Romani Congress: Ninth World Romani Congress

-The ninth Congress was held in Riga, Latvia in August 2015, Approximately 250 delegates from 25 countries were in attendance.
+The ninth Congress was held in Riga, Latvia, in August 2015.
+Approximately 250 delegates from 25 countries were in attendance.
 21 countries out of the 25 in attendance formed a Federation to tackle the issues afflicting the Romani people.

+Tenth World Romani Congress

+The tenth Congress was held in Skopje, North Macedonia, in March 2016.

+Eleventh World Romani Congress

+The eleventh Congress was held in Berlin, Germany, on 15–17 May 2023.